Anger Management Therapy on Long Island

 However, anger is a normal part of life.
 And on Long Island, anger may show up more often than we would like.
 The Long Island Expressway and Long Island Railroad are just two places we frequently hear about anger management issues becoming real problems.

 At normal levels, anger can be healthy.
 You feel angry and that lets you know someone is likely doing something unfair or threatening someone or something you care about.
 If you respond constructively, anger has done its job and so have you.

 But, for many of us on Long Island and across the country, our anger can lead us to behaviors that feel out of control.

 Anger management problems can be experienced in the body.
-Overactivation of your nervous system could be related to medical problems.
+Over-activation of your nervous system could be related to medical problems.
 In fact, intense anger problems are one of the best predictors of heart attacks, as good as things like blood pressure and cholesterol.
-So it is probably a good idea to do what you can to manage your anger and stress.
+So, it may be useful to do what you can to manage your anger and stress.

 There are a few different types of skills that have scientific support.
 The good news is the appear to work alone or when combined with each other.
 So, you can learn all of them and then decide which ones you like the best and find most effective.
 There is also some evidence that using these skills to work on anger may also decrease depression symptoms, which is not a bad side effect.

 My office’s expert Long Island therapists can equip you with the skills you need to move forward.
 To learn more about how we can help, complete our therapist matching form below.